Winter Games: Events

-The game allowed you to compete in all of the events sequentially, choose a few events, choose just one event, or practice an event.
+The game allows players to compete in all of the events sequentially, choose a few events, choose just one event, or practice an event.

 Ports

 Winter Games was ported to the Amiga, Apple II, Atari ST, Apple Macintosh, Apple IIGS, Amstrad CPC, ZX Spectrum, and IBM PC computer platforms, and to the Atari 2600, Atari 7800, Nintendo Entertainment System, and the Family Computer Disk System video game consoles.
 In 2004, it was featured as one of the games on the C64 Direct-to-TV.
-A Virtual Console version was released in Europe on February 20, 2009.
+A Virtual Console version was released in Europe in February 2009.

 Reception

 Winter Games was Epyx's best-selling Commodore game as of late 1987.
 Its sales had surpassed 250,000 copies by November 1989.

-Info rated Winter Games four-plus stars out of five, stating that each event was good enough to be sold separately, and concluding that it was "Sports simulation at its best!".
+Info rated Winter Games four-plus stars out of five, stating that each event was good enough to be sold separately, and concluding that it was "sports simulation at its best!".
 In 1985, Zzap!64 gave 94% for the game calling it "another classic sport simulation from Epyx".
 Lemon64 website users have given average vote of 8.6 which places the game on top 20 list on the site.
 The game was reviewed in 1988 in Dragon #132 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the game 3½ out of 5 stars.
 The Spectrum version topped the charts for the month of April.
 However, the NES and Famicom Disk System versions were critically panned for unresponsive controls, abysmal music and poor graphics.

-The Angry Video Game Nerd reviewed the NES version of the game in December of 2009.
+The Angry Video Game Nerd reviewed the NES version of the game in December 2009.
 In it, he calls the game's controls some of the worst in a game ever.

 In 1996, Next Generation listed the "Games" series collectively as number 89 on its "Top 100 Games of All Time".
-The magazine stated that though the games had great graphics for their time, their most defining qualities were their competitive multiplayer modes and "level of control that has yet to be equaled".
+The magazine wrote that though the games had great graphics for their time, their most defining qualities were their competitive multiplayer modes and "level of control that has yet to be equaled".